Blog /Reviews

 The default “Report review” button is a first pass

-When you click the three dots next to a review and select "Report review," you're submitting to Google's automated system.
-If the review doesn't contain obvious slurs, spam links, or pattern-matched fake signals, the system approves it to stay.
-For borderline cases — a competitor's review, a fabricated experience, an off-topic rant — the automated system almost always rejects the report.
+When you click the three dots next to a review and select “Report review,” you’re submitting to Google’s automated system.
+If the review doesn’t contain obvious slurs, spam links, or pattern-matched fake signals, the system approves it to stay.
+For borderline cases, the automated system almost always rejects the report.

 Google doesn’t verify facts

-Google explicitly states they don't mediate factual disputes between businesses and reviewers.
-"The food was terrible" is an opinion Google won't touch, even if you disagree.
-"I was served raw chicken" at a restaurant with no chicken on its menu is a factual claim you can disprove — but only if you frame it as a policy violation with evidence.
+Google explicitly states they don’t mediate factual disputes between businesses and reviewers.
+“The food was terrible” is an opinion Google won’t touch.
+“I was served raw chicken” at a restaurant with no chicken on its menu is a factual claim you can disprove — but only if you frame it as a policy violation with evidence.

 Vague reports get auto-rejected